Render tree¶

 Major subprojects¶

-Path based shapes (layout::Shape
+Path based shapes (layout::Shape) and text primitives

-) are almost done.
+(layout::Text) are almost done.
 The only missing thing for shapes

 would be to “explode” their markers into the actual primitives that